mjtechguy/dotfiles-p10k/README.md

 ## Installation
 Run the install.sh script from inside the dotfiles folder.

-- `cd dotfiles/`
+- `cd dotfiles-p10k/`
 - `chmod +x install.sh`
 - `./install.sh`

 ## WARNINGS
 - Do not run the executables from outside the dotfile folder.
 Doing so may have unintended consequences.
-- Do not delete the `dotfiles` folder as it will cause zsh and other things to break
+- Do not delete the `dotfiles-p10k` folder as it will cause zsh and other things to break